NeuroDataDesign/ProgLearn_2021-2022/Ashwin_De_Silva/Miscellaneous/Figure Checklist.md

     * legends (label data directly)
     * excess dimensions

-* If there's way to reduce the cognitive effort for audience and still make the same claim, follow that way!
+* If there's a way to reduce the cognitive effort for audience and still make the same claim, follow that way!

 ## Color